-Aunt Martha’s Youth Service Center, Inc. is a covered entity under HIPAA (Health Insurance Portability and Accountability Act).
+Aunt Martha’s Health & Wellness, Inc. is a covered entity under HIPAA (Health Insurance Portability and Accountability Act).
 As a covered entity, Aunt Martha’s is committed to ensuring that your private health information is treated confidentially.
 This notice describes instances when your health information may be disclosed (used outside of Aunt Martha’s).
 Other than the disclosures described in this notice, your health information will not be disclosed without your signed authorization.

 Use of Information for Treatment, Payment and Operations

-- In order to provide good medical care to you (treatment), obtain payment for services (payment), and ensure quality and efficiency in our day to day functioning (operations), there will be times when we must share information outside of this organization.
+- In order to provide medical care to you (treatment), obtain payment for services (payment), and ensure quality and efficiency in our daily functions (operations), there will be times when we must share information outside of this organization.
+For example:

-- An example which may occur under treatment would be calling a physician or hospital to which we are referring you and providing them with information about your condition.
+- For treatment purposes, we may need to call a physician or hospital to which we are referring you and provide them with information about your condition.

-- For payment purposes, we might send information to your insurance company, required in order to process your bill.
+- For payment purposes, we might send information to your insurance company that is required in order to process your claim.

-- For operations, we might allow your chart to be reviewed by an external reviewer or auditor.
+- For operations purposes, we may allow your chart to be reviewed by an external reviewer or auditor.

-- In the above instances, your personal health information may be disclosed.
-Under each of these circumstances, the entities that review your information will be either bound by federal law or otherwise have a responsibility to keep your personal information confidential.
+- If your personal health information is disclosed for any of the above listed reasons, the outside entities receiving your information will either be bound by federal and/or state law or otherwise obligated to keep your personal health information confidential.